celigo/integrator-extension/README.md

 ```

 #### Integration installer function
-Integration installer function is used to create different components of an integration.
-A set of integration installer functions can be used to create
-different functional parts of an integration.
-The function name has to be set to the installerFunction field of each install step.
+Integration installer function is invoked as the installation wizard proceeds through the install steps.
+These functions can be used to create required resources, validate bundles, etc. The function name has to be set on the installerFunction field of each install step on the integration.

 ```js
 /*